 A new TLV is defined to be included in IIH PDUs.
-The presence of this TLV indicates that the sender supports the functionality defined in this document and it carries flags that are used to convey information during a (re)start.
-All IIHs transmitted by a router that supports this capability MUST include this TLV.
+The TLV includes flags that are used to convey information during a (re)start.
+The absence of this TLV indicates that the sender supports none of the functionality defined in this document.
+Therefore, if a router supports any of the functionality defined in this document it MUST include this TLV in all transmitted IIHs.

-Type 211
+Type:

+Length:

-Length: Number of octets in the Value field (1 to (3 + ID Length)) Value
+Number of octets in the Value field (1 to (3 + ID Length))